-Our strategic priorities as set out above remain unchanged for 2022.
+Our strategic priorities as set out above remain unchanged for 2023.
 Our Operating Plan for 2022 sets out what we plan to do this year to advance each of these priorities and what we intend to have achieved by the end of the year.
-It includes both ongoing areas of work and new initiatives within the strategic priorities, and recognises that with the ongoing impact of the pandemic and wider developments affecting the higher education sector there will continue to be a need to respond and adapt quickly to changing circumstances.
-The Plan reflects the growth that we anticipate will again be a key context for the year in all aspects of our work, as we continue to respond to the sustained growth in our case receipts and to further develop our wider work towards our vision that students are treated fairly.
+It includes both ongoing areas of work and new initiatives within the strategic priorities.

+The very challenging circumstances that students and the higher education sector are continuing to face will be a key context for our work in 2023.
+The Plan anticipates this and the further developments that we expect across all aspects of our work, including as we continue to prepare for our expanded remit in further education in Wales.
+We continue to respond to the sustained year on year increases in our case receipts and prepare for possible further rises, as well as to progress our good practice and outreach work and contribute to the wider regulatory framework for higher education towards our vision that students are always treated fairly.